It’s difficult to comprehend the magnitude of Severin Zotter’s accomplishment in winning the Race Across America at his first attempt.

 “I think he did pretty well,” Zotter reflects.
 “It took them seven minutes to dress me, and focus me on the bike again, and I was more or less orientated every time.
 Just once, I wasn’t, and it wasn’t nice.
 We had a problem with our van, and I had to take the longer sleep break in the follow car.
 That morning, I was really confused about where I was.
 But all the other nights, I had a really good sleep, and was very well oriented, I would say.”

 If their attitude to sleep makes Zotter’s team sound like hard task masters, then this is a misnomer.
 He handpicked his 11 crew members, comprised of doctors, physios, and even two photographers, and tested them on a team building day.
 If assembling a group of motivated individuals with complementary skills was not difficult enough, his task was complicated by the small matter of having no money to pay them.
-They would be professional only in their ethics and the standard of their work.
+They would be professional only in their ethics and standards.

 “Nine months before the race, we had the first team meetings; just to come together, just to know each other, and to talk about what to expect from the race," Zotter recalls.
 "We had a team building day with a guy who did some outdoor training with us.
 I think all together it was a pretty good time before the race, but it also needed quite a bit of time from the team members.
 None of them got any money.
 They all spent quite a lot of time in race preparation, but also in the race itself.”